niwhsa9/VEX_2017-2018_Team2496V_CODE/doc/17_Rotational PID.md

 Integral - Integral in mathematics is simply explained as the area under a curve.
 For error, this means that integral is the sum of error over time (sumError += curError).
 This is useful encompasses a total behavior over time of the plant compared to immediate error like proportional.
 Integral can be used to filter out anomallies in data and also to provide the ability to overcome small error (by building up) that the proportional cannot handle.

 Derivative - Derivative in mathematics is simply explained as the instantaenous rate of change.
-This can be obtained from subtracting  Derrivitive is very useful for preventing large build up and overshooting the target from the P and I components.
+This can be obtained from subtracting previous error from current error (curError - prevError).
+Derrivitive is very useful for preventing large build up and overshooting the target from the P and I components.
 Derravitive is able to monitor the change being applied and essentially predict the plant response in order to reduce the change so the plant does not over compensate.
 It is worth noting that instantaneous ROC in a microprocessor is limited by the speed that it can iterate the loop.

 These three controllers compliment each other perfectly, making up for the weakpoints of one another.
 When combined correctly, the outcome is a very accurate control that gets even closer to desired values as time progresses.
 This is shown below.